History of Microsoft: 2020–present: Acquisitions, Xbox Series X/S, and Windows 11

-On January 18, 2022, Microsoft announced the acquisition of American video game developer and holding company Activision Blizzard in an all-cash deal worth $68.7 billion.
+On January 18, 2022, Microsoft announced the acquisition of American holding company and video game developer Activision Blizzard in an all-cash deal worth $68.7 billion.
 Activision Blizzard is best known for producing franchises, including but not limited to Warcraft, Diablo, Call of Duty, StarCraft, Candy Crush Saga, Crash Bandicoot, Spyro the Dragon, Skylanders, and Overwatch.
 Activision and Microsoft each released statements saying the acquisition was to benefit their businesses in the metaverse, many saw Microsoft's acquisition of video game studios as an attempt to compete against Meta Platforms, with TheStreet referring to Microsoft wanting to become "the Disney of the metaverse".
 Microsoft has not released statements regarding Activision's recent legal controversies regarding employee abuse, but reports have alleged that Activision CEO Bobby Kotick, a major target of the controversy, will leave the company after the acquisition is finalized.
 The deal was closed on October 13, 2023.

 In December 2022, Microsoft announced a new 10-year deal with the London Stock Exchange for products including Microsoft Azure; Microsoft acquired ~4% of the latter company as part of the deal.

 In January 2023, CEO Satya Nadella announced Microsoft would lay off some 10,000 employees.
 The announcement came a day after hosting a Sting concert for 50 people, including Microsoft executives, in Davos, Switzerland.
 Microsoft also announced a new multi-year, multi-billion dollar investment deal with OpenAI.

 In January 2024, Microsoft became the most valued publicly traded company.
 Meanwhile, that month, the company announced a subscription offering of artificial intelligence for small businesses via Copilot Pro.